-The National Transport Authority Strategy for the Greater Dublin Area includes proposals for a new Road - South Port Area Road (SPAR).
+The National Transport Authority Strategy for the Greater Dublin Area includes proposals for a new Road - Southern Port Access Route (SPAR) (linking the national road network at the Dublin Tunnel to serve the southern port lands).
 The Luas red line is to be extended to Poolbeg.
 Bus Connects routes and coastal cycle routes are proposed/ being rolled out in this area.
 A Greenway running along the northern boundary of the Port lands has been approved.
 Port/ industrial development (some infill) would be the obvious continuation of land use from the adjoining existing development.
 Any development could reasonably be accommodated within the extents of Flood Zone C, and it is possible that with consideration of landscaping, additional development land could be released; however, the influence of sea level rise by 0.5m for ordinary sites and 1.0m for critical infrastructure and high risk chemical sites has to be considered and mitigated against.
 Commercial/ industrial development may be allowed in Flood Zone B if appropriate but subject to comments on likely climate change above.
 Commercial/ industrial development in Flood Zone A will not be allowed.
 No residential development will be allowed in this area.